manpagez: man pages & more

 tic checks string capabilities to ensure that those with

-the predefined string capabilities; those which are defined with
+for the predefined string capabilities; those which are defined

-exit.
-The first location shown is the one to which it would write
+and exit.
+The first location shown is the one to which it would

-compiled terminal descriptions.
-If tic is not able to find a
+write compiled terminal descriptions.
+If tic is not able to

-writable database location according to the rules summarized
+find a writable database location according to the rules

-above, it will print a diagnostic and exit with an error rather
+summarized above, it will print a diagnostic and exit with an

-Limit writes and translations to the following comma-separated
+Limit writes and translations to the comma-separated list of

-as normal.
-Otherwise no output will be generated for it.
-The
+translated as normal.
+Otherwise no output will be generated for

-option value is interpreted as a file containing the list if it
+it.
+The option value is interpreted as a file containing the

-contains a '/'.
-(Note: depending on how tic was compiled, this
+list if it contains a '/'.
+(Note: depending on how tic was

 -G Display constant literals in decimal form rather than their